 Investor Confidence Hits New Highs in Annual CAQ Survey

-U.S. investors show strong levels of confidence, according to the Center for Audit Quality’s 2014 Main Street Investor Survey.
+Washington, DC – Despite turmoil overseas, U.S. investors show strong levels of confidence at home, according to the Center for Audit Quality’s (CAQ) 2014 Main Street Investor Survey.
 Eighty percent of retail investors exhibited confidence in U.S. public companies, the highest level recorded since the CAQ began surveying on the topic in 2008.
 Investor confidence in U.S. capital markets has climbed to 73%, up 12 percentage points since 2011.

-"These findings should encourage anyone with an interest in the health of our capital markets," said CAQ Executive Director Cindy Fornelli in a statement accompanying the survey's release.
-"They bode well not just for investors, but for the entire U.S. economy, which relies on vibrant financial markets as an engine of capital formation and economic growth."
+“These findings should encourage anyone with an interest in the health of our capital markets,” said CAQ Executive Director Cindy Fornelli.
+“They bode well not just for investors, but for the entire U.S. economy, which relies on vibrant financial markets as an engine of capital formation and economic growth.”

-In addition to core confidence measures, the 2014 survey explored investors’ top concerns regarding risk.
-A strong majority see growing geopolitical instability (75%), government regulation (73%), and cyber risks in the capital market system (71%) as the greatest threats to their investment portfolios.
+The 2014 survey also explored investors’ views on risk and investing.
+A strong majority of investors see growing geopolitical instability (75%), government regulation (73%), and cyber risks in the capital market system (71%) as the greatest threats to their investment portfolios.